OtoYuki/TaxiTripDataAnalysis/etl_documentation/README.md

+# ETL Documentation

-# ETL Documentation\nDetails of the ETL process and data dictionary.
+Details of the ETL process and data dictionary.